evandisoft/RedOnion/MunOS/Multithreading.md

 And this will have every thread wait in the loop until their turn to run, and any time a thread returns from `sleep/yield`, it will immediately check somelock, and if it was false, it will break from the loop, and immediately set the lock to true before any other thread gets to interrupt it.

 Importantly, after whatever the thread was doing in `...` is completed, we set somelock to false again so that the next thread can escape the loop.

+In the future, explicit locking functionality may be added to make the implementation simpler.